Scheduling With Time Discounts: Introduction

-The packet scheduling literature studies memoryless algorithms (both deterministic and randomized) that balance between choosing the heaviest packet and the most urgent packet \cite{mg, planm}. \cite{mg} shows that when the packets have agreeable deadlines, i.e., when earlier arriving packets also have earlier deadlines, an algorithm they call MG that chooses the best early-deadline packet if and only if it is at least $\frac{1}{\phi}$ as good as the heaviest packet, leads to an optimal algorithm.
-As we see, our suggested $\imratio$-immediacy-biased \cref{def:immediacyBiased} algorithm performs at least as well as MG in terms of competitive ratio in the general case, and is itself bounded by $\frac{1}{2}$.
-I.e., we can conclude that MG performs no better than Greedy in the general case. \cite{planm} uses a similar (but different) memoryless algorithm as a stepping stone to designing an optimal (not memoryless) deterministic algorithm.
-In both cases, this type of simple memoryless algorithm does not achieve the optimal deterministic guarantee.
-It is thus quite surprising that we are able to show that in the discounted case, the $\imratio$-immediacy-biased algorithm achieves optimal performance for a large regime of discount factors $\discount$, which we call the semi-myopic regime of $\discount \lesssim 0.770018$.
+The packet scheduling literature continued by presenting optimal algorithms for both specific sub-cases (e.g., when deadlines are ``agreeable'') \cite{li2005optimal}, and also for the general undiscounted case \cite{vesely2019a}.
+Veselý et al.~\cite{vesely2019a} use a memoryless algorithm as a stepping stone to designing an optimal deterministic algorithm which is not memoryless.
+In both cases, the memoryless algorithm does not achieve the optimal deterministic guarantee.
+It is thus quite surprising that we are able to show a different result in the discounted case, where the $\imratio IB$ algorithm achieves optimal performance for a large regime of discount factors $\discount$, which we call the semi-myopic regime of $\discount \lesssim 0.770018$.